B.C. Ministry of Social Development and Poverty Reduction B.C. Employment and Assistance for Persons with Disabilities

 Funding & Travel Assistance

-The British Columbia Employment and Assistance for Persons with Disabilities Program (BCEA) promotes greater independence for people with disabilities, including income security.
-In addition, the BCEA Program recognizes that people with disabilities may require additional supports, such as a higher assistance rate, supplementary assistance and specialized employment supports in order to meet the challenges of daily living and move towards greater independence.
+The British Columbia Employment and Assistance for Persons with Disabilities Program promotes greater independence for people with disabilities, including income security.
+In addition, the program recognizes that people with disabilities may require additional supports, such as a higher assistance rate, supplementary assistance and specialized employment supports in order to meet the challenges of daily living and move towards greater independence.

 BC Travel Assistance Program (TAP)

-The BC Travel Assistance Program (TAP) helps alleviate some of the medical transportation costs through providing financial assistance to residents of British Columbia who have to travel within the province for non-emergency medical specialist services not available in their own community.
+The BC Travel Assistance Program (TAP) helps alleviate some of the medical transportation costs through providing financial assistance to residents of British Columbia who need to travel within the province for non-emergency medical specialist services not available in their own community.
 Residents must be referred by a physician or nurse practitioner for non-emergency MSP insured specialist medical services which are not available locally to qualify for this program.
-TAP forms are only available by your physician or a nurse practitioner at the time a referral is made.
+TAP forms are available by your physician or a nurse practitioner at time of referral.
 Once you have received your form and referral you can contact the TAP automated application service 24 hours a day, seven days a week at 1-800-661-2668.

 BC Transit – handyDART